Save $200 when you spend $1,000 or more at Saatva.com

 The Saatva HD is a luxury hybrid model built for larger individuals.
 A quilted organic cotton cover adds cushioning to the mattress surface.
 This cover is hand-tufted to keep the polyfoam quilting material in place and limit shifting.

 Two comfort layers contour to the sleeper’s body to redistribute their weight and relieve pressure points.
 The first comfort layer consists of 1.5 inches of responsive Talalay latex that provides a buoyant feel.
 This layer is divided into five zones that give targeted support and softness to different areas to promote better spinal alignment.
 Next, a 1.5-inch layer of memory foam gives deeper contouring.
-This medium- to high-density memory foam adds to the bed’s durability, conforming, pressure relief, and motion isolation.
+This medium- to high-density memory foam adds to the bed’s durability, conforming, and pressure relief.

 A 2-inch transition layer of polyfoam reduces the likelihood of a sleeper sinking in against the coil core.
 The core uses offset coils threaded with helical wire engineered for strong, durable support.
 Enhanced lumbar support in the coil system further promotes proper spinal alignment.
 Firm polyfoam rails wrap around the perimeter of the mattress to reinforce the edges.